The 13 Best Screen Sharing and Remote Access Software

 Do you want to share your Windows screen with a friend or colleague so they can troubleshoot technical issues?
 Perhaps you want to access your Windows desktop from your tablet to watch a movie in bed?

-It’s easier than ever to get remote access to your machine, with many free remote access tools available.
-Here are the best screen sharing and remote access tools for Windows.
+It’s easier than ever to share your desktop, with many free remote access tools available.
+Here are the best remote screen sharing tools for Windows.